JOHNFLEURIMOND/MysqlExpressReactNode/README.md

 });
 ```

-Just like mongoDB, In MySql you have to create a schema to define the user
+Just like Mongoose does for mongoDB, In MySql you have to create a schema to define the user using Sequelize.

 ```//------
 const Sequelize = require('sequelize');